WeiMouZhu/WeiMouZhu.github.io/index.md

 - Subduction and Collision Orogeny Processes
 - 🔗

 My PhD project includes the **Multi-scale seismic attenuation imaging of the Anatolian Plateau and its implications on the mechanisms of plateau uplift, volcanic activities and colossal earthquakes**.
-Currently my research focuses on _Seismic Attenuation Imaging in the Western Part of North Anatolian Fault Zone_
+Currently my research focuses on _Seismic Attenuation Imaging in the Western Part of the North Anatolian Fault Zone_

 ---